rmattila/arXamination/README.md

 # arXamination

-`arXamination` is a helpful tool powered by a Large Language Model (LLM) that streamlines the initial review of arXiv papers.
+`arXamination` is a helpful tool powered by a Large Language Model (LLM) that streamlines the initial review of academic papers, including but not limited to arXiv papers.
 It efficiently provides insights into key aspects of research papers, helping users quickly gauge their quality and relevance.
-Whether you're a researcher, student, or professional, this tool offers a convenient way to identify essential information in arXiv papers, saving you time and effort during the paper selection process.
+Whether you're a researcher, student, or professional, this tool offers a convenient way to identify essential information in academic papers, saving you time and effort during the paper selection process.
 Make your research endeavors more manageable with `arXamination`.

 ![Screenshot of arXaminator analyzing the Transformers-paper](screenshot.png)